PyAV-Org/PyAV/README.md

 pip install av
 ```

-And if you want to build from the absolute source (for development or testing):
+And if you want to build from the absolute source (for development or testing, make sure dependencies like virtualenv and Cython have been installed):

 ```
 git clone git@github.com:mikeboers/PyAV
 cd PyAV
-source scripts/activate
+source scripts/activate.sh
 make
 ```